gustavonikov/webscraping-example/README.md

 ###  Web scraping with Python

-I used **Selenium** to webscrap with python, and as puppetter is also a pretty cool lib, you can know more accessing their website: [Selenium](https://selenium-python.readthedocs.io/).
+I used **Selenium** to webscrap with python, and as puppetter is also a pretty cool lib, you can know more accessing their website [here](https://selenium-python.readthedocs.io/).

 To get started, you need to enter in the folder "python" and follow these next steps.